LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.12
+Fix: Crash on purging items of FindInFiles Dialog

 Mod v0.4.11
 Note: please use the convertcfg.py to convert your old config if you want to restore your old config, use clearbms.py to clear the bookmarks before running MadEdit-Mod